With the rush to remember everyone on our holiday shopping lists, it’s easy to forget that bad gifts often lead to something even worse: garbage.

 Rancho Meladuco’s fat, succulent dates are beloved by food pros and fressers alike as killer snacks or alternative sweeteners in smoothies and baked goods.
 But you can help someone stock up on a freezer-full of what Bon Appetit has dubbed “the world’s best dates” at a hefty discount.
 Grinders are imperfect by Rancho’s standards, but they still leave supermarket dates in the dust.

-For the salty snacker who eats the whole bowl
+For the no-frills nibbler who always eats a second bowl

-For the friend who enjoys the finer things
+For the person who digs the finer things

 Zeroe Caviar ($42 for a 50-gram tin, or 2 tins for $70)